Keep an eye on your dog at all times.

-Be aware what your dog is doing and take care of it immediately.
-This means picking up feces, and rinsing and sweeping the spot to remove any remnants; rinsing off urine with water (except when temperature is below freezing); and cleaning of scoopers with the hose.
+Be aware of what your dog is doing and take care of it immediately.
+This means picking up feces, and rinsing and sweeping the spot to remove any remnants; rinsing off urine with water (except when the temperature is below freezing); and cleaning of scoopers with the hose.
 Always put the nozzle back on the hose after filling the pool.

-Dogs must be healthy, fully immunized and free of parasites.
+Dogs must be healthy, fully immunized, and free of parasites.

 If your dog is gnawing, scratching, “scooting” or showing any signs of illness, please stay away from the run until your vet has given your dog a clean bill of health.

 Bitches in heat may not use the run.

 Even after a heat cycle, males will be attracted: shampoos or tablets specifically formulated to reduce the odor are helpful.